Hill Top House Hotel: The new hotel (indefinitely delayed)

 The condition of the hotel made its redevelopment using the existing buildings impossible, and they were taken down, saving and reusing the stones and tile from the original building.
 Rather than just a hotel, the project has become a conference center.
 It occupies the same footprint as the original hotel.
 The cost of the project has grown to $150,000,000.
 A cooking school is planned, with dining overseen by James Beard.
 As of 2023, it is projected to open in 2025.

 According to Karen Schaufeld, “We’ll be putting it back up in approximately the same footprint of the original hotel and the dance pavilion that were there in 1914."
-As much as could be saved was preserved from the hotel site, which Karen Schaufeld said will be used in the new structure.
+As much as could be saved was preserved from the hotel site, which she said will be used in the new structure.

 Due to cost overruns, an inability to secure additional funding, and a lackluster response to requests for taxpayer subsidization of the project, the project has been indefinitely postponed.

-A fourth redesign of the project is being developed which seeks to design an economically cognizant alternative to the previous designs.
+A fourth redesign of the project is being developed with the goal of being an economically cognizant alternative to the previous designs.

 The reconstruction of the hotel became a divisive local issue and came to the attention of the West Virginia Legislature.
 Some locals oppose the hotel, conference center, and cooking school as overdevelopment for such a small village as is Harpers Ferry.